denten-books/plain-text/main.md

 than one hour [@kahng_floating_1967, 1288]."
 See also @horton_experimental_1962
 and @frohman-bentchkowsky_fully_1971 on "floating gate avalanche injection."

-I have before me at least two inscriptions that mean the same thing, in two distinct places.
+I have before me at least two inscriptions: one as circuit state on my hard drive, and another as crystal phase on the screen.
+They denote the same idea, but in two distinct places.
 How did this duplicity come to be?
 At which point in time did one text become two or more different things?
 In an attempt to answer, I offer the following three minimal historical preconditions.
 They are not meant as history, but they are needed for the work to be done in this chapter.
-The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card);
-second, inscription splits into input and output, retreating into magnetic storage; to reemerge at last on screen, in the same guise, but also as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-illusion]
+The schema proceeds roughly as follows: first, content and control couple at the visible surface of removable storage media (ticker tape and punch card); second, inscription splits into input and output, retreating into magnetic storage to reemerge at last on screen, in the same guise, but also as we suspect, somehow transformed: less solid and concealing something beneath the phantasmal shell of its former appearance.[^ln3-illusion]

 *A. Removable storage media and automation, 1725-1964.[ln3-loom]*